 - Additional Steps

 When you start a company, you can choose between several general types of companies.
 Four of the most common are a sole proprietorship, partnership, limited liability company, and corporation.
 This article will help you understand what a Limited Liability Company (LLC) is and why it may be a good option for you.
-A step-by-step guide to starting an LLC in Maryland is provided, including the cost.
+This article provides a step-by-step guide to starting an LLC in Maryland, including the cost.
 This article does not, however, cover the many Maryland laws that you must follow in order to run a business and it does not cover the advantages, disadvantages, or requirements for other types of companies.

 What is a Limited Liability Company (LLC)?

 An LLC is distinct from other types of companies.
 In Maryland, detailed requirements for creating or forming an LLC are in the Maryland LLC Act (Md.
-Corporations and Associations Code Ann., Limited Liability Company Act, Title 4A).
+Corporations and Associations Article, Limited Liability Company Act, Title 4A).
 An LLC may conduct activities related to any lawful business, purpose, investment, or activity, whether for profit or not for profit, except the business of acting as an insurer.
 The law also contains some requirements for operating an existing LLC in Maryland.
 However, the law is very flexible about an LLC’s powers, meaning the actions it can take.
-An LLC can be set up to exist indefinitely or to cease its activities after a certain time, and it can enter contracts or carry on other business as determined by its members.
+An LLC can be set up to exist indefinitely or to end its activities after a certain time, and it can enter contracts or carry-on other business as determined by its members.
 LLC members generally have great freedom to set up the company in the way that works best for them.
-Read the law: Maryland Code, Corporations and Associations, Sections 4A-102 and 4A-203

-Should my company be formed as an LLC?
+Should I form my company as an LLC?